 National Coaching Accreditation Program

-[The following information dates before COVID-19 … at this time all accreditation courses are on hold and we will update members as soon as the situation changes]
+[The following information dates before COVID-19 … at this time all face to face accreditation courses are on hold and we will update members as soon as the situation changes]

 Coaching and officiating new direction 2020

 The scheduling of accreditation courses is currently delayed – let us explain why

 Just under 2-years ago the Australian Sports Commission (ASC) now also known as ‘Sport Australia’, introduced major changes to what were the NCAS and NOAS programs.
 These changes introduced on 1st July 2018 shifted greater accountability and independence towards NSOs for the development of both coaches and officials.

 During the past year a review on the success of those changes, has been held within Sport Australia.
 We understand the details and recommendations of that review are yet to be finalised, and we anticipate more information and importantly the implications for NSOs being available hopefully before our Annual General Meeting 28th March.

 - [UPDATE due to current circumstances this has been delayed … as soon as we have more information we will update members]

 Aside from what might come from Sport Australia, the AJF board have also been reviewing both the content and delivery of our accreditation programs in an endeavour to identify ways of making these more accessible.
 However, any change we might make will need to be compliant with the awaited announcements by Sport Australia.